silverstripe/cwp/docs/en/03_How_tos/external_http_requests_with_proxy.md

 ## Known limitations

-Requests to internally resolving cwp hostnames will fail to connect when using the proxy Additionally requests over https (i.e. https://yourstack-uat.cwp.govt.nz)  will fail to connect to the webserver via the cwp proxy and will fail without using the proxy too.
-We reccomend adding a custom domain to the stack via the [CWP Service Desk](https://www.cwp.govt.nz/service-desk) and using that instead (i.e. yourstack-test.govt.nz) so that the request is resolved via external DNS.
+Requests to internally resolved CWP hostnames will fail to connect when using the proxy.
+Additionally requests over https (i.e. https://yourstack-uat.cwp.govt.nz) will fail to connect to the webserver via the CWP proxy and will fail without using the proxy too.
+We recommend adding a custom domain to the stack via the [CWP Service Desk](https://www.cwp.govt.nz/service-desk) and using that instead (i.e. yourstack-test.govt.nz).
+This will ensure that the request is resolved via external DNS.

 ## Stream-based requests